jdupl/lancoder/README.md

 ## How to use
 Please use the [wiki](https://github.com/jdupl/lancoder/wiki/How-to-setup-lancoder).

-It is important to have FFmpeg and NOT libav.
+It is important to install FFmpeg and NOT libav.

 Technically, libav would work, but it's filled with bugs !
+Libav will not be supported.
+Please make sure to run [FFmpeg](http://ffmpeg.org).

-Bugs related to libav will remain unawnsered.
+Ubuntu and Debian users will need to add a [ppa](https://launchpad.net/~mc3man/+archive/ubuntu/trusty-media) or a [debian source](http://deb-multimedia.org/).

 #### Test environment
 Currently tested on 6 workers nodes and 1 master including